 SEE ACCOMPANYING WRITTEN REPRESENTATIONS DATED SEPTEMBER 2024.
 Part 3 of the policy should be deleted.
 In the event that this part of the policy remains, an upper limit affordable housing figure that applies specifically to Specialist Housing should be added.
 This maximum threshold should be based on robust viability assessment of Specialist Housing.
 Further sites, including Land east of Snows Ride, Windlesham, should be allocated for this type of development, alongside the 3 proposed at HA1/26-28.
 In the absence of allocations that deliver the required quantum of specialist homes for older people, the LP is unsound.
 These additional allocations could be provided either through the specific H6 Specialist Housing policy itself or through Policy HA1 Housing Allocations.
-Please note your representation should cover succinctly all the evidence and supporting information necessary to support/justify your representation and your suggested modification(s).
+(Continue on a separate sheet / expand box if necessary) Please note your representation should cover succinctly all the evidence and supporting information necessary to support/justify your representation and your suggested modification(s).
 You should not assume that you will have a further opportunity to make submissions.
 After this stage, further submissions will be only at the request of the Planning Inspector, based on the matters and issues he/she identifies for examination.
-7. If your representation is seeking a modification to the Pre-Submission Local Plan, do you consider it necessary to participate at the oral part of the examination?
+7 If a constant of the control of the Board 7.
+If your representation is seeking a modification to the Pre-Submission Local Plan, do you consider it necessary to participate at the oral part of the examination?
 No, I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination Please note - whilst this will provide an initial indication of your wish to participate in the examination, you may be asked at a later point to confirm your request to participate.
 8. If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary: To expand upon the reasoning outlined above and in the supporting written representations.
 Please note - the Inspector will determine the most appropriate procedure to adopt to hear those who have